 Step by Step Tutorial

-Step One: Use the printable pattern to cut out the notepad pieces.
+Step One: Cut out the notepad pieces.

 Use the template to cut three pieces from chipboard.
 In all you will have six pieces cut.

 Step Two: Create the book cover for the notepad.

 Start by scoring the book cover to make a spot for the spine.
 Score at 3.75″ and 4.25″ from the left edge.
 Fold along these lines.

 Next, adhere the pieces of chipboard using a tape runner, glue, or double-sided tape.
 Position the spine in the center of the scored lines.
 Position the two board covers so they are lined up with the scored lines and the tabs.